The Live-In Kitchen

 2. Stir in milk and whisk again.

-3. Add cocoa powder and flour and stir until just combined.
+3. Add cocoa powder, flour, and a pinch of salt and stir until just combined.

 4. Finally, stir in the chocolate chips.